turbot/pipes-docs/docs/accounts/org/billing.md

 At the top of the page you will see a summary of your billing information:

 - The billing [plan](/pipes/pricing) for this account.
 - The dates of the current billing cycle.
-Billing cycles vary by tenant/organization/developer, and may not coincide with a calendar month.
+Billing cycles vary by organization, and may not coincide with a calendar month.
 - The amount of the last invoice, along with its payment status
 - The amount of the next invoice